Skip to content

 Whether the dimensions of the first item of controls should be used as a "prototype" for all other items, i.e. their height or width will be the same as the first item.

-horizontal #
+horizontal class-attribute instance-attribute #

 horizontal: bool = False